 Travelling with medicines

 Georgia has a very strict anti-drugs policy, which can also cover prescription and non-prescription drugs or medicines, otherwise commonly available in the UK and the European Union.
 For example, non-prescription medicines containing codeine are illegal in Georgia.
 This can cause serious problems for travellers and in some cases lead to administrative and criminal proceedings.
-Before travelling, check Georgia’s medication importation regulations on the Ministry of Health website
+For further information on the legal status of a specific medicine, please contact your nearest Embassy of Georgia.

 If you intend to travel with prescription medicine, you must carry a doctor’s prescription and ideally the original packaging.
 See Health